georgemarsh1809/PicnicProject/README.md

 -   I built the solution using FastAPI, a Python based API development framework, for its simplicity and ease of setup and configuration.
--   I also built a simple UI using React.
+-   I also built a simple UI using React for its easy implementation, and to highlight my proficiency with JavaScript/HTML/CSS.

 #### 📜 Assumptions: